30 Alternatives to a Dysfunctional Family Christmas

 24. Camp (or glamp!) at Cockatoo Island

-Camp at the water’s edge on the northern side of Cockatoo Island and experience the magic of the harbour.
+Spend time in nature and camp at the water’s edge on the northern side of Cockatoo Island and experience the magic of the harbour.
 On Cockatoo Island you will find a place where history and a unique atmosphere have been preserved by an island location.
 A place to relax and unwind, yet still only 15 minutes from the centre of Sydney.

 25. Spend time in silence